If you have a phone and you go to Disney, you need a Fuel Rod.

 Then one day, while I was at Disneyland, I discovered my portable charger was …. *gasp* … not charged all the way!
 So I broke down and bought a Fuel Rod.
 And I’m so glad I did.
-Because with Instagram Stories and Pokemon and now MaxPass, my phone battery goes down FAST.
+Because with the Disneyland app and Instagram Stories and TikTok, my phone battery goes down FAST.

 Fuel Rods cost $30 at Disneyland, but here’s a tip – They are only $20 + $5 shipping if you buy it online via the Fuel Rod website.
 You can buy it online, have it mailed to your home, and swap it out at the Disneyland kiosks.
 Easy!

 (If you do purchase it at Disneyland, do a quick Google search for a promo code.
 I was able to find a $2 discount code.)

 Your purchased Fuel Rod comes with everything you need – the charger, a USB power cord, and adapters for both iPhone and Android.

 When the Fuel Rod charge runs out, you can swap it out for free at any kiosk.
 Press the “Swap” button, drop the used Fuel Rod in the slot, and a new charged Fuel Rod dispenses.
 It takes about 10 seconds.